Limberlost Forest and Wildlife Reserve

-The trails at the Limberlost Forest provide access to innumerable special natural features as well as tours around a number of the larger lakes.
-Guests are encouraged to familiarize themselves with trail guide and safety information before embarking on their day tour.

 Access of the Limberlost Forest is available at the main gate located 3 km off of Muskoka Road 8 in Lake of Bays.
 Limberlost does not permit the recreational use of snowmobiles, ATVs, UTVs, or any gas powered motor boats, however, bicycles, paddles, hiking boots, and snowshoes are welcome and encouraged.

 Since 2003, the Limberlost Reserve has been open to the public, receiving several thousand visitors per year mainly for hiking and bird-watching.
+It hosts the annual Limberlost Challenge, a 14-56 km run, since 2010.

+The forest is owned by the Haliburton Forest Group, which also owns Haliburton Forest, Timmins Forest, and several related wood product businesses.
+Staff were awarded the Robert de Pencier Award for forest management and promoting forestry education in 2018 from Forests Ontario, and that same year the management company was awarded a leadership award from the Forest Stewardship Council.

+The forest inspired Limberlost Place, a timber core building in Toronto.